jpandrad/shellscript/README.md

 # shellscript
+Scripts in Shell Script that I created for various purposes and troubleshooting.

 `PerfLoad.sh` => I created this script to populate a New NGINX Cache service.
 Basically I get a list of all requested content on the server and request a new server.
 I Used to migrated VOD Cache Server to another cloud.